ldorigo/awesome-list-of-specialist-websites/readme.md

 [Stick Site](http://www.sticksite.com/) - Everything you didn't know you needed to know about walking sticks and more specifically, diamond willow walking sticks.

-[RockTumbler](https://rocktumbler.com/questions.shtml) - Although technically a commercial website, it still qualifies as a specialist website for the sheer amount of information it has on rock tumbling.
+[RockTumbler](https://rocktumbler.com/questions.shtml) - Although technically a commercial website, it still qualifies as a specialist website for the sheer amount of information it has on rock tumbling (and for its complete disregard of modern CSS).

 [SoftPanorama](http://www.softpanorama.org/index.shtml) - A _huge_ collection of articles about system administration, OSS and politics.